-Persimmons are a stunning fruit visually and viscerally; mildly tart, their flavor is reminiscent of sweet papaya but has a firmer texture.
+Persimmons are a stunning fruit visually and viscerally.
+Mildly tart, their flavor is reminiscent of sweet papaya, but with a firmer texture.
+They are the perfect flavor and consistency for making persimmon butter!

 - 1 cup water